obi-somu/myportfolio/README.md

-# myportfolio
+# Myportfolio
-This repo contain my portfolio site
+This a repo that contains the code for a portfolio  project.